ray-project/ray/doc/source/train/getting-started-transformers.rst

 Learn how to:

 1. Configure a :ref:`training function <train-overview-training-function>` to report metrics and save checkpoints.
-2. Configure :ref:`scaling <train-overview-scaling-config>` and CPU, GPU or other accelerators resource requirements for your training job.
+2. Configure :ref:`scaling <train-overview-scaling-config>` and CPU, GPU or :ref:`other accelerators <Using GPUs or other accelerators>` resource requirements for your training job.
 3. Launch your distributed training job with a :class:`~ray.train.torch.TorchTrainer`.

 Quickstart